LOW

 Brexit Referendum Vote

-UK votes to leave EU with 51.9% support.
-Northern Ireland votes 55.8% to remain, creating divergence from GB and raising concerns about border issues.
+UK votes to leave EU with 52% in favor.
+Northern Ireland votes 55.8% to remain, creating political divergence and concerns about border implications.

 2017-03-29